inpsyde/wp-app-container/README.md

 Please refer to [PHP-DI documentation](http://php-di.org/doc/) to better understand the code, but again, any PSR-11 compatible Container can be "pushed" to the library Container.

 ### Website-level providers

-`App::createAndBoot()` returns an instance of the `App` so that it is possible to add providers on the spot, without having to hook `App::ACTION_ADD_PROVIDERS`.
-This allow to immediately add packages shipped at website level.
+`App::new()` returns an instance of the `App` so that it is possible to add providers on the spot, without having to hook `App::ACTION_ADD_PROVIDERS`.

+This allow to immediately add service providers shipped at website level.

 ```php
 namespace AcmeInc;